xzegga/gpa-students-ts/README.md

 ## Available Scripts

-Install dependencies for both project with"
+Install dependencies for both project with

 ### `npm install`